marshallmassengill/JetsonSuperCapRTC/README.md

 These capacitors have a maximum voltage of 3V and are 5Farads in capacity.
 Other alternatives could be used but results are based on these.

 # Jetson Nano
+Details below apply to the NVIDIA Jetson Nano.

 ## Circuit Diagram:
 ![Jetson Nano RTC Circuit Diagram](JetsonNanoRTCCircuitDiagram.png)